Topos : a mental

 English to Speakers of Other Languages (ESOL) 4020/6020--Cultural Perspectives for ESOL Teachers: Culture and the relationships between culture, language, and education.
 Prospective ESOL teachers will investigate theories related to the nature and role of culture and cultural groups in the construction of learning environments that support linguistically diverse learners.
 The course will address developmental aspects of language and literacy with emphasis upon specific ways in which cultural identities affect language learning and school achievement.
 This course is designed for ESOL endorsement candidates.
 SUMMER 2012 SYLLABUS

-Linguistics (LING) 4000/ENGL 6000--Principles of Language Study: Introduces students to the objective, quasi-scientific study of the nature, structure, and diversity of language, including English phonology (sounds), morphology (word formation), syntax (sentence structure), and semantics (meaning) contrasted with features of other selected languages and applied to fields such as literary study, written communication, and language acquisition.
-SPRING 2012 SYLLABUS
+Linguistics (LING) 4000/ENGL 6000--Principles of Language Studies: Introduces students to the objective, quasi-scientific study of the nature, structure, and diversity of language, including English phonology (sounds), morphology (word formation), syntax (sentence structure), and semantics (meaning) contrasted with features of other selected languages and applied to fields such as literary study, written communication, and language acquisition.
+SPRING 2015 SYLLABUS

 Linguistics (LING) 4160/ENGL 6000--Language in Society: Language in Society is a course in sociolinguistics, the study of the relationship between linguistic variables (such as accent, word forms, lexicon, and language use in oral and written discourse) and social variables (such as geographic region, socioeconomic class, ethnicity, age, gender, and situation).
 FALL 2014 SYLLABUS